SERG-Delft/testknight/documentation/scrum/week2/retrospective-wk2.md

     - We started with using Kotlin UI DSL but that turned out to be hard to work with in regards to dynamic code generation.
     - We had issues regarding small offsets/layout issues for the UI.
     - Testing UI is quite hard and we have to do more research on it, we will test it in the next sprint maybe.
+    - There was not enough time to complete the "Create Load Tests action" issue.
+The basic skeleton is in place so in the next sprint we will be able to finish it quickly.
 - **Backend Team (Jorge, Pavlos, Piyush):**
     - Jetbrains documentation was not up to date regarding on using the PSI system for Java files.
     It took us a while to understand what was going on but since we had anticipated issues like that we were still on time.